perdacherMartin/hilbertJoin/README.md

 where
 - `-n` are the number of objects in set A
 - `-m` are the number of objects in set B

+and files could be specified with

+- `-f` file for set A
+- `-g` file for set B

 # Datasets used in our publication